This is based on opinion. Please don't list it on a work's trope example list.

 Peeper's heartbreak when he learns that Lord Hater prioritized destroying Wander over the "No Planet Left Behind Bombapalooza" after promising to kick the habit.
 He interrupts the "wedding," and breaks down into Inelegant Blubbering saying, "I thought we had something special!"
 It's not helped by Lord Hater saying that while Peepers is right, he doesn't care about Peepers's feelings.

-When Wander has to let Lord Hater go away from him and Sylvia in "The Fremergency Fronfact", the entire sequence is heartbreakly gut-wrenching... especially if you had to deal with this exact scenario before.
+When Wander has to drive Lord Hater away from him and Sylvia in "The Fremergency Fronfact", the entire sequence is heartbreakingly gut-wrenching... especially if you had to deal with this exact scenario before.
+Even worse, it's shockingly unnecessary...there's no reason why Wander has to be that cruel.

 Keep in mind that Hater basically has the mind of a small child here.